kr1surb4n/kr1surb4n.github.io/_posts/2023-06-07-super-easy-way-to-make-selenium-webdriver-invisible.markdown

 categories: selenium hacking
 ---

-Do you want to run automate your activities on a webpage with a browser controlled by Selenium Webdriver, but it's being detected ??
+Do you want to automate your activities on a webpage with a browser controlled by Selenium Webdriver, but it's being detected ??
 You can find on the Internet some solutions.
 There is one for Google Chrome with the use of some scripts - it works, but only in the headless mode (don't know if it's still working).
 I once looked at how to do it.
 I checked how the browser is detected.
 What I have found was that the basic detection is done by the webpage, by checking in JavaScript if the property `navigator.webdriver` is `true`.
 You can't change this using the Selenium interface or by injecting your own JavaScript.
 I have tried that.